Isaias weakens; may strengthen on path to virus-hit Florida

 Isaias weakened from a hurricane to a tropical storm Saturday afternoon, but was expected to regain hurricane strength overnight as it barrels toward Florida.

-“We’ll start seeing impacts tonight," Florida Gov. Ron DeSantis warned during a news conference.
+“We’ll start seeing impacts tonight," Florida Gov. Ron DeSantis warned at a news conference.
 "Don’t be fooled by the downgrade.”

-Isaias is piling another burden on communities already hard-hit by other storms and sickness.
+Isaias is piling another burden on communities already hard-hit by previous storms and the pandemic.

-Florida authorities closed beaches, parks and virus testing sites, lashing signs to palm trees so they won't blow away.
-The governor said the state is anticipating power outages and asked residents to have a week's supply of water, food and medicine on hand.
-Officials wrestled with how to prepare shelters where people can seek refuge from the storm if necessary, while safely social distancing to prevent the spread of the virus.
+Florida authorities closed beaches, parks and virus testing sites, lashing signs to palm trees so they wouldn't blow away.
+The governor warned residents to expect power outages and asked to have a week's supply of water and food on hand.
+Officials wrestled with how to prepare shelters for people to seek refuge, if need be, while safely social distancing because of the virus.

-Authorities in North Carolina ordered the evacuation of Ocracoke Island, which was slammed by last year’s Hurricane Dorian.
+Authorities in North Carolina ordered the evacuation of Ocracoke Island, which was slammed last year by Hurricane Dorian.
 Meanwhile, officials in the Bahamas opened shelters for people in Abaco island to help those who have been living in temporary structures since Dorian devastated the area, killing at least 70 people.

-The storm's maximum sustained winds declined steadily throughout Saturday, and were near 70 miles per hour (110 kilometers per hour) at 5 p.m., when the U.S. National Hurricane Center downgraded it its status.
-But the agency said it is expected to pick up strength overnight as it heads over warm water toward Florida.
+Isaias' maximum sustained winds dipped steadily Saturday and were near 70 mph (110 kph) around 8 p.m., hours after the U.S. National Hurricane Center downgraded its status.
+It said Isaias would regain hurricane strengthen by early Sunday.

+By Saturday evening, the storm was about 100 miles (160 kilometers) southeast of Fort Lauderdale, Florida.
+It was moving northwest at 9 mph (15 kph) and expected to be near Florida's southeast coast early Sunday, then tack near or along the state's Atlantic coast during the day.

-The center of the storm is forecast to approach the southeast coast of Florida early Sunday morning and then travel along the state's east coast throughout the day.
-It is expected to remain a hurricane through Monday then slowly weaken as it climbs up the Atlantic.
-Heavy rain, flooding and high winds could batter much of the east coast this week.
+Isaias is expected to remain a hurricane through Monday, then slow weaken on its climb up the Atlantic seaboard.
+It's expected to move offshore of the coast of Georgia en route toward the mid-Atlantic states.
+Heavy rain, flooding and high winds could batter much of the East Coast during the week.

 Despite the approaching storm, NASA says the return of two astronauts aboard a SpaceX capsule is still on track for Sunday afternoon.
 Doug Hurley and Bob Behnken are preparing to make the first splashdown return in 45 years, after two months docked at the International Space Station.
 They are aiming for the Gulf of Mexico just off the Florida Panhandle, and flight controllers are keeping close watch on the storm.